aricRach/Packman-Ver-2.0/README.md

 ###### *Find closest fruit*
 By using Dijakstra Algorithm we can calculate the distance between Player position to fruits positions and find the closest fruit.

-## *More details about automatic program (include checks):*
-Firstly, we set location to our Packman Player at the same place of the first fruit in our ArrayList.

-Then we check all the optional lines between our player location to all boxes vertexes, in addition we check all the fruits to all boxes edges vertexes.

-## *Our Algorithm checks contain some checks:*

-- We check if one of the positions (source and destination) is inside other boxes then we don’t want to check those points.

-- If the source and destination points are 2 opposite edges of the same box (left down corner and right up corner or left up corner and right down corner) then we don't want to check line between those points.

-- If this vertical line then we call to function "ValidLine" for be sure there is no box between the y-Axis ranges.

-###### *ValidLine function*
-Check equation of line between source and destination and check if one of the boxes is cut the stretch line.

-###### *BuildGraph function*
-If all checks passed between 2 points then we use our Function addToGraph.

-###### *AddToGraph function*
-For every 2 points that passed all the checks we addEdge to our graph with the distance between those points.

 ## *Human program:*
 There is another optional to play Packman-Game by your mouse.